 The “pianist who challenged the jazz tradition that produced him and became one of the most bracing, rhapsodic, abstract and original improvisers of his time” died April 5, the New York Times reported.

-Former wife of Nelson Mandela and iconic South African activist Winnie Madikizela-Mandela passed away at 81 years old on April 2, 2018.
+Former wife of Nelson Mandela and iconic South African activist Winnie Madikizela-Mandela passed away at 81 years old on April 2.
 She was known as the “Mother of the Nation.”
-Her PA‚ Zodwa Zwane‚ said in a statement, “It is with profound sadness that we inform the public that Mrs. Winnie Madikizela-Mandela passed away at the Netcare Milpark Hospital‚ Johannesburg‚ South Africa on Monday April 2‚ 2018.”
-No word on what she passed away of but she was suffering with a long illness, according to reports.
+Her assistant‚ Zodwa Zwane‚ said in a statement, “It is with profound sadness that we inform the public that Mrs. Winnie Madikizela-Mandela passed away at the Netcare Milpark Hospital‚ Johannesburg‚ South Africa on Monday April 2‚ 2018.”
+No word on what she died of, but she was suffering with a long illness, according to reports.